 On the Art of Composition, and on Teaching Composition

-In my series of four online books (on form, counterpoint, orchestration, and harmony), I discuss musical composition mainly from an artisan’s point of view.
+In my series of online books (on counterpoint, orchestration, and harmony), I discuss musical composition mainly from an artisan’s point of view.
+I have also written “Musical Composition: Craft and Art” published by Yale University Press.
 I believe that it makes little sense to discuss art before craft.
 However at a certain level, craft aspires to art; the advanced student naturally turns more and more to artistic problems.

 Any artist defines his own criteria: What will he demand of himself?
 This involves examining what moves him in work he loves and respects by others, and objectively questioning what succeeds – and what does not – in his own work.